Chabare/regular_dicers_bot/README.md

 # regular_dicers_bot

+The shitpost of telegram bots.

-(Semi-related to CockBot) Telegram bot to remind people to drink cocktails on a regular basis
+Reminds people to drink cocktails on a regular basis.

 ```text
                        _                  _ _                     _           _